 - file input.uspex, thoroughly described in Section 5. - Subdirectory ~/StructurePrediction/Specific/ with VASP, GULP, etc. executables, and enumerated input files for structure relaxation - INCAR\1, INCAR\2, ..., and pseudopotentials.
-You can actually alter this filenames (see Section 5.7) - Subdirectory ~/StructurePrediction/Seeds/ contains files with seed structures.
+You can actually alter this filenames (see Section 5.8) - Subdirectory ~/StructurePrediction/Seeds/ contains files with seed structures.
 Seed structures should be in VASP5 POSCAR format grouped into folders.
-Which folder will be used for which generation is specified in Section 5.5.13.
-For now this feature allows only atomic sructures to be supplied as seeds.
-But we plan to extend it on molecular structures. - Files with molecule definitions (see Section 5.9). - Files with environment definitions (see Section 5.10).
+Which folder will be used for which generation is specified in Section 5.6.14. - Files with molecule definitions (see Section 5.10). - Files with environment definitions (see Section 5.11).